Virgin Islands at the 2008 Summer Olympics: Shooting

 Ned Gerard was the only shooter representing the Virgin Islands at the Beijing Olympics.
 He qualified for the shooting event men's 50 m small-bore rifle, prone.
 His participation in Beijing marked his Olympic debut.
 The shooting event took place on August 14.
 In the first round, Gerard scored 96 points; the second round, 96 points again; the third round, 95; the fourth round, 98; the fifth round, 97; and the last round, 98.
 Ned Gerard scored 580.0 points, ranking 53rd out of 56 athletes, and thus did not medal.
 He fell two points behind Cuba's Eliecer Perez and two points ahead of Kyrgyzstan's Ruslan Ismailov.
-Gerard was 122.7 points behind event leader Artur Ayvazyan of the Ukraine.
+Gerard was 122.7 points behind event leader Artur Ayvazyan of Ukraine.